JNOSQL/demos-se/cassandra/README.md

 **Cassandra**: Apache Cassandra is a free and open-source distributed database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.

-To run this project a Cassandra instance is required, so you can use either a local instalation or using Docker.
+To run this project a Cassandra instance is required, so you can use either a local installation or using Docker.

 ## Manual installation